Vermont

 About

-Positioned on a Vermont ridgeline between two ecosystems, Terrapin was built to hover over the land and capture expansive views while becoming one with its natural environment.
+Built on a ridgeline between meadow and forest, Terrapin was designed to hover over the land and capture expansive views.

 The home was elevated on concrete pillars, lifting it above the ground and creating a sense of lightness.
-The massing was stacked to echo the layers of rock in the ridgeline.
-Black-stained, knotty cedar was chosen as the singular exterior material to allow the home to visually recede into the landscape.
-Materials from the exterior carry through the interior uninterrupted, blurring the boundary between inside and out.
+The massing was stacked to echo the layers of rock on the site.
+Black-stained, knotty cedar was chosen as the singular exterior material.
+Exterior and interior materials carry through uninterrupted, blurring the boundary between inside and out.
 Vertical planes of glass intersect wood ceilings, and walls transition seamlessly between environments.
-Terrapin was built to offer an immersive living experience and fade into its surrounding ecology.